TIBCOSoftware/justapis-javascript-sdk/README.md

 #### `cache( active )`

-Returns the current value of cache or the APGateway instance for quick chaining
+Returns the current value of cache or the Gateway instance for quick chaining

 * `active`: `boolean`
 	* Default value: `true`.
 If `active` is undefined the method will act as a